snac-cooperative/technical-docs/Specifications/Resource Relation.md

 in table related_resource, as well as new constellations for each repository.
 Ideally, the new constellations will have an address and other geographic information as part of their place element.

+2) The 041 if it exists may have a subfield with a language code.

-2) The 300 extent data which is human readable information about the size/extent of the archival materials
+3) The 300 extent data which is human readable information about the size/extent of the archival materials

 In the case of EAD we need the \<prefercite> element where there is no \<repository> element.
 We will review